 14. How do I know when my application is complete?

-On your Shenandoah Admissions Self Service Center, you will be able to see when all materials have been received.
-At that point, we recommend that you contact your Graduate Admissions Counselor to confirm completion.
+On your Shenandoah Application Portal, you will be able to see when all materials have been received.

 15. How long does it typically take to receive a decision after my application is complete?